 “[A] person who has been found by the court to have assumed, on a day-to-day basis, the role of parent, fulfilling both the child’s physical and psychological needs for care and affection, and who has assumed that role for a substantial period.”

-In these cases, a non-biologically related adult may step in as a de facto parent.
-This is often a stepparent, an extended relation, or other grown up.
-If you’ve been caring for a child, the court may allow you to step into this role.
+In these cases, a non-biologically related adult may step in.
+This is often a stepparent, a distant relation, or another grown-up.
+If you’ve been caring for a child, the court may allow you to continue this role.
 There are, however, conditions to meet.

 According to California law, a person can become a de facto parent if: